Guide to Maryland Legislative History Research

 Reports of Professional and Trade Associations and Stakeholders

 Although most of this material will be topically oriented, legal researchers might pay special attention to the legislative reports contained in the Reports of the Annual Meetings of the Maryland State Bar Association, 1896-1991.
 This resource is both online and in print, shelved in the Maryland Law Collection at call number KFM1281 .M382.

 The Legislative Study Group, an organization including both legislators and community leaders, issued studies and periodic newsletters between 1977 and 1984.
 The Library has cataloged each publication separately, but all are available in the State Publications Collection at call number LE 9.2 :IR..

 Documentation from National Legislative Organizations

 Contemporary news articles may have featured legislative developments.
-The Library offers full-text online databases of the Baltimore Sun (1837 - 1985; 1990 - present) and the Annapolis Capitol (1887 - 2005).
-The Library also offers the Maryland Daily Record on microfilm.
-This source might provide additional details about legislation.
-If a researcher finds coverage of legislation on a particular date in one of the databases, he or she can more easily search a similar date range in the Daily Record.
+The Library internally offers full-text online databases of the Baltimore Sun (1837 – present) and the Annapolis Capitol (1887 – present).
+The Library also offers the Maryland Daily Record on microfilm and online from 1888 – 1923 and from 2001 – present.
+These sources might provide additional details about legislation.
+If a researcher finds coverage of legislation on a particular date in one of the databases, he or she can more easily search a similar date range in one of the others.